These Photo Of Autumn Leaves Is All You Need To Brighten A Dull Day

 Eggwodd

 Autumn weather patterns can change dramatically.
 On windy days, you see the leaves pile up in corners and get blown into small whirls.
-It makes you feel at rest under the steely grey sky, which are like a balm to the soul, giving the intellect fresh, steady vitality.
+It makes you feel at rest under the steely grey sky, which is like a balm to the soul, giving the intellect fresh, steady vitality.

 It's such a harmonious environment.
 An ideal balance of invigorating effect, encouraging us to take in the fresh air while simultaneously urging us to rest and wrap up.